 So, will this increase in purchase rate because of a free returns policy cause more returns?

-Meaning that the rate of returns over a period of high sales is lower compared to periods with lower or average sales.
+This means the rate of returns over a period of high sales is lower compared to periods with lower or average sales.

 By comparing the graphs of percent change in sales, and the difference in returns we can see that an increase in purchases has an inverse effect on returns.